cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 # Exo 1 - Bind shellcode - Part 4 - Bind Shellcode Generator

-In this post, I will create Python 3 scripts for easily generate shellcode by choosing the TCP port to listen on and the shell to run (in case of /bin/sh is not available).
-As both JMP CALL POP and pushing the path on the stack were used, two scripts will be done.
+In this post, I will create a Python 3 script (compatible with Python 2) for easily generate shellcode by choosing the TCP port to listen on and the shell to run (in case of /bin/sh is not available).

-### Handle the port
+## Handle the port

 Main fact with the port is to set the port in hexadecimal using little endian.